GRE in Germany: Who Needs It, Where It’s Accepted, and Why It Matters

 Students who already know that the GRE will play a role in their academic plans may also want to explore GRE Preparation Course to see how structured preparation can help improve performance before starting the application process.

-🔹 What GRE Score Is Competitive for German Universities?
+What Is a Competitive GRE Score for German Universities?

 For example, universities such as RWTH Aachen University and Technical University of Munich offer internationally competitive graduate programs in engineering and technology fields.
 These programs often evaluate applicants based on their technical preparation and analytical background.